termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 In my network automation journey, I realized early on that a big gap/obstacle for network automation is going to be the need for a backend, source of truth.
 Traditional networks are relatively static(from a configuration standpoint).
-We typically make incremental changes to a production network configuration.
+We typically make incremental changes to variables in a production network configuration.
 For instance, once a port-channel is created, say Po101, we typically have some internal standard as to how the next port-channel will be numbered (could be Po102, Po201 etc).
-For a given 'service', we have to track many similar variables.
-Vlan numbers, Vrf numbers, HSRP group numbers, subinterface numbers, AS numbers....
+For a given 'network service', we have to track many similar variables: Vlan numbers, Vrf numbers, HSRP group numbers, subinterface numbers, AS numbers....
 The list goes on.
 Now, in quick contrast, the compute folks have almost never had this problem.
 Most automation in that space is\: